stagerightlabs/bloom/docs/account.md

 # Accounts

 Tools for working with Stellar accounts.
+These methods can be accessed by the `account` property on a bloom instance: `$bloom->account`:

 ## retrieve()